facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Table of Contents

-Imagine this: Your first child is on the way, and amidst the flurry of emotions and preparations, you find yourself writing a check for $140,000 to a state you've never even visited.
+Your first child is on the way, and amidst the flurry of emotions and preparations, you find yourself writing a check for $140,000 to a state you've never even visited.
 Sound crazy?

-Well, that's exactly what I did when my wife told me she was pregnant with our first child.
+That's exactly what I did when my wife told me she was pregnant with our first child.

 No, I hadn't lost my mind or developed a sudden affinity for Utah.
-Instead, I was making a strategic move to superfund my unborn child's 529 plan.
+Instead, I was making a strategic move to “superfund” my unborn child's 529 plan.
 You see, as a financial advisor, I'm always on the lookout for tax planning opportunities that can pay off big in the long run.
 And this was a prime example.

-Many people approach taxes with a singular goal: minimize what they owe each year.
+Many people approach taxes in retirement with a singular goal: minimize what they owe each year.
 They spend hours gathering documents, filling out forms, and praying for a refund.
 But here's the thing - that approach, while understandable, is woefully shortsighted.
 It's the equivalent of driving a car while only looking at the few feet of pavement right in front of you.

 Proactive tax planning—not just annual tax preparation—is the key to unlocking immense wealth in retirement.
 By taking a strategic, forward-looking approach, you can save millions of dollars and maximize your after-tax returns over the course of your lifetime.